nmggithub/fbsdk-ts/README.md

 ## Step 3: Implementing the definition

-Import the `Node` and `Edge` classes from `fbsdk-ts/dist/api-spec/node`.
 Your custom APISpec definition can now be implemented in a subclass of `FacebookAppBase`:

 ```ts
 import { FacebookAppBase } from 'fbsdk-ts';